Let’s get to the bottom of whether or not you should cut or trim your dog’s whiskers. Some people do it, and others say you shouldn’t, so what is it?

 Many owners who have accidentally had whiskers removed, don’t report any behavioral changes.

-But scientifically speaking, removal of whiskers would lead to disorientation, and a weakened ability to navigate, especially in low light situations.
+But scientifically speaking, removing whiskers would lead to disorientation and a weakened ability to navigate, especially in low light situations.

 While it’s true that dog whiskers do not play AS an important role like they do with cats, it will still be an uncomfortable change.

 Whiskers will slowly begin to regrow, but as explained before, there’s no specific timeline.
 How fast your dog’s whiskers grow back will come down to the breed, age, and general health.

 Fortunately, it does not hurt a dog when their whiskers are cut or trimmed, but that doesn’t mean to say it’s comfortable.

 Although not proven, a similar sensation to having whiskers trimmed would be like having nails trimmed.
 There’s a sensation present, but it’s not painful